camaraproject/IdentityAndConsentManagement/documentation/user-consent.md

 The list below introduces several key concepts:

--	`NaaS`: Network-as-a-Service model where Telco Network capabilities are exposed to third parties through APIs.
-And some of those APIs are likely to require user consent to be accessed.
 -	`Application`: client system that requires access to protected resources.
 Application must use the appropriate access token to access those resources (e.g. CAMARA Network APIs).
 -	`User`: the human participant which is identified in Telco Operator by a unique user identifier (e.g. Subject identifier sub in OpenID Connect terminology).
 The user is the resource owner.
 -	`Auth Server`: authorization server which receives requests from applications to issue an access token upon successful authentication and consent of the user.
 The OpenID Connect Provider is able to authenticate the user validating user identity against the corresponding Identity Provider.
 The authorization server exposes two endpoints: the Authorization endpoint and the Token endpoint.